-What’s more the energy price cap changes every six months, and it’s set to jump up by £96 in April 2021.
-So it’s likely everyone on variable tariffs will see their prices jump up when that comes into force.
+What’s more, the energy price cap changes every six months, and it’s set to jump up by £139 in October 2021.
+It’s likely everyone on variable tariffs will see their prices jump up when that comes into force.

 How to switch your energy

 I’ve written extensively about the ways you can switch energy.
 It’s really easy and should take you less than 20 minutes (I can do it un under 10 minutes!).